kmcho2019/csdl-lab-cafe-app/docs/ENV_SETUP.md

 3. Optionally add your email domain to `ALLOWLIST_DOMAINS` so everyone can sign in immediately.
 4. Start the stack (`docker compose up -d db`) and run migrations (`docker compose run --rm web npx prisma db push`).

+> Production note: use `prisma migrate deploy` (via CI) for production databases.
+See `docs/HOSTING.md` for the recommended workflow.

 Devcontainer note:
 - The VS Code Dev Container uses the same `.env` file, and the default `POSTGRES_HOST=db` is correct there.
 See `docs/DEVCONTAINER.md` for the container-first workflow (including DB resets and demo seeding).